-Yes, the fact that we are attempting to enforce any adverse action against you is available to the public.
-If you are a child day-care operation participating in the Child Care Services Program or the Child and Adult Care Food Program, we will inform the staff of those programs of any suspension or revocation that we are attempting to enforce.
-If a child in your care is in the custody of Department of Family and Protective Services (DFPS), then we will also inform the Child Protective Services Division of DFPS, and, as appropriate, any other state or federal programs.
-We will tell these programs that we are attempting to suspend or revoke your permit, that you may request an administrative review and a due process hearing concerning this action, and whether you may care for children pending the administrative review and due process hearing. §745.8659.
-Will there be any publication of the denial, suspension, or revocation of my permit?
+(a) The fact that we are attempting to deny, suspend, revoke, or refuse to renew your permit is available to the public.

+(b) We will inform the following that we are attempting to suspend, revoke, or refuse to renew your permit:

+(1) The Texas Workforce Commission Local Workforce Board or the Child and Adult Care Food Program, if you are a child day-care operation participating in that program;

+(2) The Department of Family and Protective Services (DFPS), if you are a residential child care operation who cares for a child in DFPS conservatorship; or

+(3) Any other state or federal program or agency, as appropriate.

+(c) When we inform a program or agency under subsection (b), we will include whether you may care for children pending any due process.

+§745.8659.
+Will there be any publication of the denial, suspension, revocation, or refusal to renew my permit?

-(a) If you waive the administrative review and due process hearing or if the denial, suspension, or revocationis upheld in the process, we will publish a notice of the adverse action taken against you on DFPS's Internet website along with other information regarding your child-care services.
+(a) If you waive the administrative review and due process hearing or if the denial, suspension, revocation, or refusal to renew your permit is upheld in the process, we will publish a notice of the adverse action taken against you on Licensing’s consumer website along with other information regarding your child-care services.

-(b) In addition, we will send notification of the outcomes of the administrative review and the due process hearing to those state and federal programs and agencies that we previously informed of the adverse action.
+(b) In addition, we will send notification of the outcomes of the administrative review and the due process hearing to those state and federal programs or agencies that we previously informed of the adverse action.

 §745.8661.
-What notice must I provide parents when the denial, suspension, or revocation of my permit is final?
+What notice must I provide parents when the denial, suspension, revocation, or refusal to renew my permit is final?

-If you are operating at the time you receive the final notice, you must notify the parents of each child that is enrolled of the denial, suspension or revocation of your permit.
-You must send notice of this action to the parents by certified mail within five days of the receipt of the notice of the denial, suspension, or revocation.
+If you are operating at the time you receive the final notice, you must notify the parents of each child that is enrolled of the denial, suspension, revocation, or refusal to renew your permit.
+You must send notice of this action to the parents by certified mail within five days of the receipt of the notice of the denial, suspension, revocation, or refusal to renew.

 TITLE 26 HEALTH AND HUMAN SERVICES